 - 2.4 GHz, 250 GB hard drive, 4 GB RAM, otherwise identical to 2.0 GHz model, US$1,599

 Build-to-order options include more RAM, larger hard drives, and a 128 GB solid state drive (SSD).

-Following in the steps of the MacBook Air, there is no FireWire port.
+Following in the steps of the MacBook Air and consumer MacBooks, there is no FireWire port.
 For those who need FireWire in a 13.3″ model, the MacBook White is available.

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.
 Since all video RAM is now dedicated to the external monitor, you may have more colors available at higher resolutions.
 The MacBook is designed to run safely in closed lid mode, but if yours runs hot (perhaps due to overclocking or high ambient temperatures), you may want to open the lid when in closed lid mode: The screen will remain off and the computer will more readily vent heat from the CPU.

 To resume use of the internal display, you need to disconnect the external display, put the computer to sleep, and then open the lid.
 This will wake up your ‘Book and restore use of the built-in display.